Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 ## Spring Container

-The Spring framework container integration is included as part of XAP, and provides the ability to take advantage of [Spring](https://spring.io/) components, programming model and capabilities.
+The Spring framework container integration is included as part of XAP, and provides the ability to take advantage of {{%exurl "Spring""https://spring.io/"%}} components, programming model and capabilities.

 The Spring framework provides very elegant abstractions, which makes it very easy to build layered and decoupled applications.